finos/common-domain-model/documentation/source/contribution.rst

 How to Contribute
 -----------------

-The purpose of this section is to provide guidance for submitting, accepting and releasing contributions to the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
+The purpose of this section is to provide guidance for submitting, reviewing and releasing changes to the CDM contributed by the wider industry community including market participants, trade associations and technology or service vendors.
 It describes:

 - What a Contributor should do to edit and contribute changes to the CDM
 - What a Maintainer should do to review the changes
 - How to release a new CDM version once changes have been approved

 The steps required to change the CDM are aligned with the software development lifecycle typically applicable to the development of any other software.
 This development lifecycle is illustrate in the diagram below.
-Currently ISDA is using a modelling platform called `Rosetta`_, to develop the CDM.
-The community edition of the platform is also freely available to modeler (More details on the components of this platform are available on the REGnosys portal.
+Each step is associated to the relevant component of the `Rosetta`_ platform that can be used to support the development of the CDM.

 .. figure:: images/SDLC.png

 .. note:: Development of the CDM is also enabled through alternative modelling platforms (for instance `Legend`_).
-ISDA is also using Rosetta as well as a conduit to receive and validate all contributions to the CDM project.
 Regardless of the modelling platform used, modelling and contribution to the CDM should go through the contribution check-list below.
-The latter has been contextualised with references to Rosetta to ease understanding and algin with the current validation process.
+This check-list has been contextualised with references to Rosetta to ease understanding and align with the current process.

 Before you start modelling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^